 Field trips - students will not be charged for field (day) trips but are expected to provide their own refreshments.

 You should also consider further costs which may include books, stationery, printing, binding and general subsistence on trips and visits.

 You will learn through a combination of:

-Assessment throughout is by a combination of coursework and examination, with coursework accounting for around one third of the marks in years 1 and 2 and up to a half in year 3.
-Continuous assessment includes the research project, laboratory reports, essays, data analysis, and presentations.
+Assessment throughout is by a combination of coursework and examination, with coursework accounting for around one third of the marks in years 1 and 2 and up to half in year 3.
+Continuous assessment includes the research project, laboratory reports, essays, data analysis and presentations.
 The final degree award is weighted to reflect year 2 (25%) and year 3 (75%) performances.

 This biology degree provides an excellent basis for careers in biomedicine, biotechnology, conservation, the pharmaceutical or food industries, research or teaching.
 Prospective employers include pharmaceutical companies, environment agencies, hospitals, forensic laboratories, clinical trials companies, medical writing companies, scientific sales and general management jobs.

 A number of students continue on to postgraduate study, either taught science masters’ courses, research degrees or teaching qualifications.

 We encourage all of our students to take up an additional industrial placement year, which we will help to arrange, between years 2 and 3 of the full-time course, making a four-year course overall.
 In many cases this can be a salaried position with a major company or have financial support linked to a public health laboratory or hospital (such as the Respiratory Physiology Unit at the Royal Aintree Hospital in Liverpool or Wythenshawe Hospital in Manchester).
 In our experience, final degree results and employability are enhanced for students who undertake a placement year.
 The placement also counts towards the final degree classification as part of the year 2 mark.